 To start the video camera press ON under Power.

-Login to the Local PC (2) and start the Panopto recording application on the desktop.
-You can verify the camera focus by looking at the viewing frame under Primary Source on the left side of the Panopto window .
+Login to the Local PC (2) and start the YuJa Software Station recorder on the desktop.
+You can verify the camera focus by looking at the camera preview in YuJa under Video Source.
 Also, retrieve wireless microphone from podium storage drawer (8), switch ON beltpack and attach lapel mic to your shirt in the frontal chest area.
 (Note: a security peg is required to unlock the wireless microphone from the lectern storage drawer.
 Pegs are available for loan in the library (TN102))

 Select a camera Preset from the menu to suit your preference.
-Podium Zoom is recommended for a typical lecture scenario
+Podium Zoom will aim the camera at the podium to capture the speaker.

 Tap Auto Focus to reset camera to default focus if needed.

-Tap the Presentation Control tab to return to the main sources menu.
+Tap Presentation Control to return to the main sources menu.